emdash/irpn/doc/experience.md

 - Use [idris2-pack](https://github.com/stefan-hoeck/idris2-pack) to
   create your project and manage its dependencies.
 - Compile your whole project often via `pack build`
+  - Interactive type-checking only checks the current file and its dependencies.
+  - You can break code in other files, and not realize it unless you happen to switch files.
+  - So compile your whole project often.
-- Lean on the repl to test and run your code
+- Lean on the repl to check and run your code quickly
 - use holes to type-check incomplete files

 ## My Coding Style